LeicaSimile/botdylan/README.md

 **== End of optional steps.**

-4. Navigate back to the root directory (`botdylan`) and install required dependencies.
+4. Navigate back to the root directory (`botdylan`) and install required dependencies for the backend.
 > `pip install -r requirements.txt`

+5. Navigate to the `frontend` directory and install required dependencies for the frontend.
+> `npm install`

 **If virtual environment is set up, always activate the virtual environment before testing and developing!**